isomerpages/ura-ilsg-cms/_2025-installations/Bridge of 1,000 Dreams.md

 Toer pushes both the technical and aesthetic limits of design across a wide range of applied arts, from light installations and objects to interactive experiences and innovative products.</p>
-<p>Toer's interactive installations have been presented at countless international
+<p>Toer’s interactive installations have been presented at numerous international
-festivals and can be enjoyed worldwide.&nbsp;</p>
+festivals, enjoyed by audiences worldwide.&nbsp;</p>
 <p></p>
 <table style="minWidth: 75px">
 <colgroup>